SypherEngine/SypherEngine/README.md

 ### From Source

-After downloading the source, build the engine, using `gradle build`.
+After downloading the source, build the engine, using `mvn clean package`.

 Add it to your project classpath to start developing!